ahoymrag/ahoymrag.github.io/seaM/screenplay/main.md

 **MAKAYLA**

 > You Did?
+Did you see what was inside it?

 **MAC**

 > Yeah.

+**MAKAYLA**
+YEAH?

+**MAC**
+> I mean no - I didn't see what was inside - I wasn't really looking.

 _Asher, looking sheepish, quickly walks away back to the house.
-Molly approaches Mac, looking him up and down._
+Makayla approaches Mac, looking him up and down._

-They go there sepearte ways .. .

 **MAKAYLA**